Client Management For Nice People: Jaw-dropping client experiences (and how they changed us.)

 Starkie herself reflects on this learning process: “So all I got for all my trouble was a life experience that I’ve learned from.
 And you know it’s not a mistake that you make twice especially when you’re consulting your small agency or one- or two-man agency.
 You learn the warning signs and you learn to circle the wagons earlier.”
 This quote encapsulates the essence of learning from challenges – recognizing warning signs early and adapting accordingly.

-This article belongs to Episode #41, please watch the complete episode here!
+This article was based on episode #41: Sherrilynne Starkie’s Story, please watch the complete episode here!